ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

    Space: O(n)
    ```

-8. [**In - Post Order Tree**] Given a list of in-ordered values and a list of post-ordered values, write a function that builds a binary tree. you can assume both lists are unique.
+8. [**In - Post Order Tree**] Given a list of in-ordered values and a list of post-ordered values, write a function that builds a binary tree.
+You can assume both lists are unique.

    ```python
     class Node: